Hexagram 33遯Retreat

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 33 names a very specific working posture: a situation that has tipped against the actor and the corresponding discipline of withdrawing while withdrawal is still clean.
 The Wings give the canonical reading: the mountain rises beneath heaven; two yin lines have entered at the bottom; the noble person accordingly distances the small persons not with hostility but with strictness.
 Wang Bi sharpens the structural reading: the hexagram’s six lines map specific scopes of withdrawal — the perilous tail, the yellow-ox binding, the bound retreat tangled with dependents, the elected leaving of what is still loved, the admirable timing at the ruler position, the noble closure at the top — and the fortunate outcomes concentrate at the positions where the actor’s internal settlement matches the structural requirement of the moment.
 Zhu Xi reframes the hexagram around 嘉遯 at line 5, treating the ruler’s admirable retreat as the praiseworthy model the rest of the lines orbit.
-The divinatory manual Bushi Zhengzong reads 33 strictly as the marker for the moment of timely withdrawal — resignation, wind-down, strategic pullback, the elected exit — and refuses the reading of retreat as defeat.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 33 as a marker for the moment of timely withdrawal — resignation, wind-down, strategic pullback, the elected exit — and refuses the reading of retreat as defeat.
 The unified posture across all four sources is the same: Retreat is a discipline for recognising when the situation has tipped, timing the withdrawal while resources remain intact, and refusing the two opposite failure modes — the panicked sprint of line 1 and the bound entanglement of line 3 — that convert the disciplined retreat into a costly one.

 Yi ZhuanTuan + Xiang · Ten Wings